Defence of democracy and neutrality

 "A cold-blooded people, stubbornly self-centered to savagery, constantly using the same tactics: bartering, putting off, evading, blackmailing.
 A strategy of war that is not for victory, but for survival. . . in short, their heart is with the Allies, the Germans will get their bowels."

+Goebbels only came into contact with Swiss traitors, antidemocratic sympathants of fascism and totalitarianism, antisemites and extreme rightwingers, who had conspired against the Swiss government and secretly taken up negotiations with Nazi-Germany.
 After World War II, Ulrich Wille junior became the founder and longtime president of the organisation Pro Juventute which until the 1970s for reasons of eugenics took children of the Yenish from their parents.
-General Guisan responded to the attacks of totalitarian enemy propagandists with the following:

 "Whoever enters our country will be our enemy.
 The enemy will encounter an absolutely united army and a peoples spirited by one determination.
 There will be only one Switzerland and one power of will to battle against such an enemy."